-Atlas America® insurance from HCC Medical Insurance Services (HCCMIS) can cover you while you visit the US, regardless of whether you are traveling as an adventurer or vacationer, visiting family, headed out for a business trip Traveling outside of your country gives you an opportunity to experience things you will never find at home, but the cost of health care can be very expensive in the United States.
+Atlas America® insurance from HCC Medical Insurance Services (HCCMIS) can cover you while you visit the U.S., regardless of whether you are traveling as an adventurer or vacationer, visiting family, or headed out for a business trip.
+Traveling outside your country gives you an opportunity to experience things you will never find at home.
+However, the cost of health care can be very expensive in the United States.
 Health insurance for visitors should be considered as a precaution for anyone traveling to the U.S. from another country

 Health Insurance for Visitors

 In order to be issued some U.S. visas, you are required to have health insurance for your trip, though this is not the case for all visas.
 Make sure to verify if your U.S. visa requires proof of health insurance by visiting the U.S. Department of State’s website.
 In any case, having insurance on your trip should be a priority.
 Even if you are covered at home, that coverage probably does not stay with you when you travel abroad.
 You never know when an illness will strike, or when you might have an accident.
 Being without insurance in a foreign country can be very scary.
 Health insurance for visitors to the U.S. can be the difference in whether or not you have a fun trip.